 A funeral can incur a long list of arrangements.
-With costs in the thousands, some people may struggle to raise the finances to fund it.
+With costs in the thousands, some people may struggle to fund it.
 There’s nothing to stop you from arranging the funeral yourself to keep costs to a minimum, but the majority of us choose to use the services of a funeral director.
-Here are some simple ideas that could make all the difference.
+Here are more than a few simple ideas that could make all the difference.

 Ask your funeral director for costs from at least two or three crematoria.
-Fees can vary significantly.
+Fees can vary by an average £250 in the same locality.
 Some also offer reduced fees for early morning or late afternoon services on certain days of the week.

 Bear in mind that if you choose a crematorium that is not so local, the funeral director may make an additional charge for time and mileage in excess of their usual allowance.